logicmonitor/lm-powershell-module/Documentation/Get-LMCollectorVersions.md

 ```

 ### -BatchSize
-Specifies the number of collector versions to retrieve in each batch.
+The number of results to return per request.
-The default value is 1000.
+Must be between 1 and 1000.
+Defaults to 1000.

 ```yaml
 Type: Int32